SuyashRoy/LeetCode_Submissions/README.md

 ---

+### **34. 2: Add Two Numbers**
+* **Problem Description:** You are given two **non-empty** linked lists representing two non-negative integers.
+The digits are stored in **reverse order**, and each of their nodes contains a single digit.
+Add the two numbers and return the sum as a linked list.

+* You may assume the two numbers do not contain any leading zero, except the number 0 itself.

+---

 These problems serve as foundational exercises in array manipulation, helping to strengthen core programming skills and enhance problem-solving abilities.

 ---